Convenience Store Licence Obligation Guide

 • That at least 20% of the containers of ready-to-drink beverages on display are containers of ready-to-drink beverages produced by small breweries, small distilleries or small wineries.

-Additionally, at least 40% of containers of wine, excluding cider, on display in convenience stores are containers of wine that is produced using grapes from a single country and in respect of which at least one of the following criteria is being met:
+Additionally, at least 40% of containers of wine, excluding cider, on display in convenience stores must be containers of wine that is produced using grapes from a single country and in respect of which at least one of the following criteria is met:

 1. The wine is quality assurance wine.